how to serve a section 21 notice

 How to Serve a Section 21 Notice to Tenants

-3. How do I serve a notice?
+3. How can landlords serve a Section 21 eviction notice?

 Use our free tool to easily serve a Section 21 notice in a few simple steps.